FLU VACCINATIONS -APPOINTMENTS AVAILABLE NOW

 - Reduce pressure on the ambulance service / A&E departments

 How the NHS 111 service works

 NHS 111 is a telephone based triage service where highly trained and experienced call handlers, in conjunction with clinicians, will assess each call and direct it to the most appropriate healthcare service for the patient's needs.

-We are trialling a process of telephone assessment of all patients who call to make urgent appointments in the first 1.5 hours of each day.
+We now run a process of telephone consultation for all patients who call to make urgent appointments in the first 1.5 hours of each day.
 Patients will be called back by a Doctor or Nurse to assess the patients needs, which may include being given an appointment on the day, otherwise the matter can be dealt with over the phone.
-This change is in response to patient feedback about the telephone access and appointment availabillity.
-We will review this change taking account of patient feedback..
+This change is in response to patient feedback about the telephone access and appointment availability.
+We will review this change taking account of patient feedback.

 January 2013 Newsletter

 January 2012 Newsletter